calvint13/CalvinPortfolio/index.md

 ### Findings:

-LeBron James' regular season stats show fewer games (75 to low 70s) and minutes (high 30s to mid 30s), with assists up (under 7 to over 7) and scoring down (27+ to low 20s).
+LeBron James' regular season stats show fewer games (75 to low 70s) and minutes (high 30s to mid 30s), with assists up (under 7 to over 7) and scoring down (27+ to mid 20s).
 His field goals (high 50s) and free throws (over 73%) remain efficient, while rebounds (over 8 to low 7s), steals, and blocks (over 1.5 to under 1) declined with age.

 The model's predictions for LeBron's 2018 stats were remarkably close in key areas: